 As it turns out, the house edge in this type of casino game can fluctuate depending on your level of skill.
 Some players are so weak in blackjack that they give away another 1.5% HE to the casino.
 Therefore, the HE against such players can get up to 2% or thereabout.

 If these players would only use the basic blackjack strategy, the game would have a low house edge.
-The principle of the basic blackjack strategy is to be able to make the right decision every single time in every situation in the game.
+The principle of the basic blackjack strategy is to be able determine the right decision every single time in every situation in the game.
 In blackjack, players must know when to stand, split, hit, and double down.

 How to Reduce the House Edge in Blackjack

 There are different ways players can use the basic blackjack strategy to drop the HE to as low as 0.5%.
-Here are two different approaches you can use to reduce the house edge.
+Here are two different guides to approaches you can use to reduce the house edge.

 The combination of all the cards you have with no consideration of each individual card is called the total dependent basic strategy (T-D basic strategy).
 Although there is nothing wrong with using the traditional basic playing strategy in blackjack, taking note of the composition of cards in your hands will help you decrease the house edge.
 When you make a decision using the composition of cards in your hands, it is known as the composition-dependent strategy (C-D strategy).
 If we’re to develop a chart of all the possible C-D strategy, we will end up with pages of write-ups to read, which might not be easy for an average player to understand.
 Nevertheless, you can use the following C-D strategies to lower the house edge.

-16 against a dealer’s 10
+16 against a Dealer’s 10

 If you have the following hands of two cards 10-6, 9-7, 4-5-8, and 8-8 against a dealer 10-cards, what would be your response?
 Let’s also assume surrender is not available in the scenario.
 According to the T-D strategy, you should hit the first three hand, but split the 8-8 hand.
 However, what you should note is that the T-D strategy does not consider the make-up of the card.
 There is a big difference between a two-cards 16, and a three-cards 16.
 The significant difference is that you can hit on a two-cards 16, while on a three-cards 16, you’re better off if you stand.